Used Restaurant Fryer Oil and Grease Collection

 How often is each account serviced?

-Service frequency will be determined by volume, location, and area route cycle.
+Service frequency will be determined by volume of restaurant fryer oil used, location, and area route cycle.
 Some accounts are serviced once a week, once a month, or once a year.

-Recycling volume may not be steady.
+Fryer oil recycling volume may not be steady.
 Changing the fryer oil more often, adding/using additional fryers, and seasonal peaks in business due to festivals, events, & trade shows may challenge the service cycle.
-If the recycling volume increase or decreases, it may be necessary to change the service cycle.
-To avoid overfilling your container call the office if you experience any of these changes in your volume.
+If the fryer grease recycling volume increase or decreases, it may be necessary to change your service cycle.
+To avoid overfilling your fryer oil recycling container, please call the office if you experience any of these changes in your volume.

 What will cause my container to have an odor?